team-earth/data/README.md

 **Legend:**
 Integrated = Resources included in the same JSON file as the structure
-✨ = Enhanced with validated data, standardized schema, and rich metadata
+✨ = Enhanced with schema-compliant data, standardized format, and rich metadata

-**Data Quality Note**: All resource files marked with ✨ contain validated, clean data ready for analysis.
+**Data Quality Note**: All resource files marked with ✨ contain schema-compliant, clean data ready for analysis.
 Original files are backed up locally (not in repository) with `_unvalidated` suffix.

-## ✅ Enhanced Data Validation & Standardization
+## ✅ Enhanced Data Schema & Standardization

-This repository features validated, high-quality data with enhanced [Pydantic](https://pydantic.dev/) models:
+This repository features schema-compliant, high-quality data with enhanced [Pydantic](https://pydantic.dev/) models:

 ### **Data Features**
-- **✅ 12,147 validated resources** across 4 datasets
+- **✅ 12,147 schema-compliant resources** across 4 datasets
 - **✅ Standardized schema** with consistent field names and structure
 - **✅ Rich metadata** with auto-generated tags and structured contact information
-- **✅ Type safety** with full Pydantic validation
+- **✅ Type safety** with full Pydantic schema checking

 ### **Available Models**
 - **`models.py`**: Legacy format support for backward compatibility